2 Beautiful Scenic Walks Near Tauranga, New Zealand – McLaren Falls and Mount Maunganui Hike

 Down from McLaren Falls.

-In the parkland, you can drive to the attractions or park and enjoy the walks.
+You can drive to the attractions or park and enjoy the walks in the parkland.
 Picnic tables are spread out, especially alongside McLaren Lake.
 There are walks in the parkland and a café, as well as a walk to the McLaren Falls Waterfall.

 McLaren Falls.